saito400/redux-axios-rails5-example/README.md

-# WIP / Demo application using Rails5(API),Redux,Bootstrap,axios,react-router-redux
+# Demo application using Rails5(API), React, Redux, Bootstrap, axios, react-router-redux

 # How to build and launch application